hasnaind/ud036_StarterCode/README.md

 ### What it is and does
 These python files creates a webpage (HTML document) showing movies titles,posters,trailers and ratings etc.
 ### Required Libraries and Dependencies <br/>
-To run this programe you should have installed python 2.7 version on your computer.
+To run this programe you should have installed python 2.7 version on your computer and python should be added in the system path.
 ### How to Run Project
 Download all the files in the same folder and run entertainment.py file.
 ### Extra Credit Description